Master in Psychology

 - Strong link between research and practice

-- Possibilities to participate to international research collaborations
+- Possibilities to participate in international research collaborations

 The education and training in work and organizational psychology consist of theoretical teachings, seminars, projects and other individual assignments: an internship and the writing of a Master’s thesis.
 Optional courses in different disciplines related to organizations (law, management, economics, career guidance) and methodological teachings complete the curriculum.
-This education and training programme focuses on psychological phenomena in relation to the work place through the study of three domains:
+This education and training program focuses on psychological phenomena in relation to the workplace through the study of three domains:

-- Personnel psychology: the focus is on the relation between individuals and the organization, from the starting point of the selection process to the ending phase characterizing the relation between the individual and the organization.
-The important aspects are: recruitment, selection, career development, work performance, criteria used for evaluating appreciation, and equality of treatment.
+- Personnel psychology: the focus is on the relationship between individuals and the organization, from the starting point of the selection process to the ending phase characterizing the relationship between the individual and the organization.
+The important aspects are recruitment, selection, career development, work performance, criteria used for evaluating appreciation, and equality of treatment.